-Weekends are usually spent working in the garden but not today.
-To celebrate Perth's status as a city again and the Queens Diamond Jubilee we headed down to the North Inch to join in with the celebrations.
-The pipers piped, kilts swayed in an array of tartan plaids and flags waved as the 1000 Pipers Parade marched through the city.
+Perth City Jubilee celebrations to celebrate its status as a city again commenced this weekend.
+In addition it was also celebrating the Queens Diamond Jubilee.
+Weekends are usually for gardening but not today.
+As a result we headed down to the North Inch to join in with the celebrations.
+The pipers piped.
+Kilts also swayed in an array of tartan plaids.
+While flags waved as the 1000 Pipers Parade marched through the city.
 Many came from as far afield such as Malta, Poland, Germany and Switzerland to play in the Pipefest.
-Then as part of the Eden Project Initiative we sat down for the big Jubilee Lunch/Picnic on the Inch with hundreds of others and enjoyed the entertainment..........and people watching!
+Then as part of the Eden Project Initiative we sat down for the big Jubilee Lunch/Picnic on the Inch.
+Consequently there were thousands of others there too and we enjoyed the entertainment.
+And the people watching!

 |